compnerd/swift-build/docs/Windows.md

 #### The Windows SDK and the Native Tools Command Prompt

 You will need an installation of the Windows SDK to develop with the Swift Toolchain described here.
 An easy way to get the Windows SDK is to install Visual Studio, Visual Studio 2017 or later is needed.
-The following instructions suppose that you have Visual Studio installed.
-This will also make the `x64 Native Tools Command Prompt ...` available, it should be accessible from the `Visual Studio ...` folder in the Start menu.
+The following instructions suppose that you have Visual Studio 2019 installed.
+(Replace `2019` by `2017` in the instructions if you use Visual Studio 2017.)
+The installation of Visual Studio will also make the `x64 Native Tools Command Prompt ...` available, it should be accessible from the `Visual Studio ...` folder in the Start menu.

 Most of the following commands are to be executed from within this Native Tools Command Prompt.
 Be sure to always start the `x64` version of the Native Tools Command Prompt.